ulises-ASTRADA/flights-project/README.md

 ## Usage

-I recommend creating a user here https://aviationstack.com/signup/free because we will need our own access_key in case that the access_key provided changed or if it reached the free usage monthly, once you've done this change the ACCESS_KEY value on the file flights_dag.py inside the dags folder using your own access_key.
+I recommend creating a user here https://aviationstack.com/signup/free because we will need our own access_key in case that the access_key provided was changed or if it reached the free monthly usage, once you've done this change the ACCESS_KEY value on the file flights_dag.py inside the dags folder using your own access_key.

 ## To do